 Please think before you put an advert out to sell your bird!

-The first step is to contact us and express your interest in re-homing your bird.
+- Contact us and express your interest in re-homing your bird.
 We will have a chat with you about what Birdline can offer your bird and answer any questions you have.
-We will then find out who your local Area Co-ordinator will be.
-The Area Co-ordinator will then contact you to discuss your bird and your situation.
-This does not commit you to anything.

 Once you have signed the bird over to Birdline it will be taken to a Safe House where we can further assess its needs and habits.
 The Safe House phase is a very important step to enable us to better understand your bird, and what the ideal future forever home would be.
 Many birds will behave differently in an unfamiliar environment and the Safe House allows us to monitor its behaviour before we start looking for a foster home.